 Can I use my credit card in New Zealand?

 Yes.
 Feel free to spend at will.
-We accept all major credit cards and money can be changed at banks, hotels and Bureau de Change kiosks throughout the country.
+We accept all major credit cards and

 How far will my money go?